Hot and cold Therapy

 Applying heat to an inflamed part dilates the blood vessels, promotes blood flow, and relaxes the tight and sore muscles.
 With increased blood circulation, the body eliminates the lactic acid buildup occurring after some exercises.
 Heat therapy is more effective for treating chronic pain conditions.
 The types of heat therapy are:

-• Application of heating devices on the affected area, such as electric heating pads, hot compress, hot water bottles, or heat wrap.
+• Application of heating devices on the affected area, such as electric heating pads, hot compressors, hot water bottles, or heat wrap.

 • Taking a hot or warm bath